zevbaker/Byte-me/For-Loop/Readme.md

 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47

 35. Write a program in C to display the first n terms of Fibonacci series.
-Go to the editor Fibonacci series 0 1 2 3 5 8 13 .....
+Fibonacci series 0 1 2 3 5 8 13 .....
 Test Data :
 Input number of terms to display : 10